Capybara2024/studying-apache-james/README.md

 The project is composed of a series of articles about Apache James, which cover almost all modulars.
 If you have better ideas, please come along to improve the project together.

 Thanks to all the contributors of Apache James source code.
-Hope we could design more excellent program by continuing study.
+Hope we could design more excellent programs by continuing study.